 ABOUT THE AUTHOR

-Mehul Manot is a featured author at platforms like Sportskeeda, Ithaka, Live My Sport, Stack Pack Go and Bugyal.
+Mehul Manot is a featured author on platforms like Sportskeeda, Ithaka, Live My Sport, Stack Pack Go and Bugyal.
 Professionally, he’s a Digital Marketer.
 He loves mountains and beaches equally.
 He is a Paragliding Pilot, a Skier, a Surfer, a White Water Rafter, and a Scuba Diver.
-His love for wildlife has taken him to places where he has seen Blue Whales, Dolphins, Turtles, Black-tip Shark, a Tiger, Elephants and One-horned Rhinos in the wild.
+His love for wildlife has taken him to places where he has seen Blue Whales, Dolphins, Turtles, Black-tip sharks, a Tiger, Elephants and One-horned Rhinos in the wild.
 He loves juggling, dancing, and playing pretty much any game.
 His only advice to travelers – “Please don’t ride elephants.”

 THIS POST ENTITLED, ‘SKIING AT KASHMIR’S ARU VALLEY – A THRILLING EXPERIENCE’ IS AN EXCLUSIVE PROPERTY OF BUDGET WAYFARERS.
 ANY INDIVIDUAL OR ASSOCIATION INDULGING IN PLAGIARISM WILL BE DEALT WITH STRICTLY.
 IF YOU WANT TO USE INFORMATION FROM THE ARTICLE ABOVE, KINDLY QUOTE THE SOURCE.